maciejcepielik/to-do-list/README.md

 Good  luck! :)

 ## Technologies used in this project
 - HTML
 - CSS with BEM convention
 - JavaScript
 - MediaQueries
 - Grid
 - Flex
+- Immutability